Quantum dispersionless KdV hierarchy revisited: Introduction

 \subsection{Organization of the paper}

 This paper is organized as follows.
 In Sect.\,\ref{AH}, after recalling some basic facts about vertex algebras, we prove Theorem \ref{AF} and Proposition \ref{AG} in a slightly more general setting.
-In Sect.\,\ref{AI} we construct a quantization of the dispersionless KdV hierarchy and prove various properties of the quantum Hamiltonians.
+In Sect.\,\ref{AI} we construct quantum Hamiltonians of the dispersionless KdV hierarchy and prove various properties.
 Our main tool for the proofs is based on the work \cite{liu2022action} studying actions of $W$-type operators on Schur functions.
-Finally, in Sect.\,\ref{AJ}, we give some concluding remarks and compare our results to those obtained in \cite{buryak2016double,dubrovin2016symplectic}.
+Finally, in Sect.\,\ref{AJ}, we give some concluding remarks and compare our results to those obtained before \cite{buryak2016double,dubrovin2016symplectic}.